shijistar/enum-plus/README.md

 - Fully compatible with native `enum` usage
 - Supports multiple data types such as `number` and `string`
-- Support extending display text for enum items>
+- Support extending display text for enum items
-- Display text supports localization, you can use any internationalization library
+- Supports localization of display texts, is compatible with any internationalization library
-- Support converting enum values to display text, making the code more concise
+- Supports converting enum values to display text, making the code more concise
 - Enum items support extending any number of custom fields
-- Supports binding enums to [AntDesign](https://ant.design/components/overview), [ElementPlus](https://element-plus.org/en-US/component/overview.html), [Material-UI](https://mui.com/material-ui) or any other libraries, in a single line of code
+- Supports binding enums to [Ant Design](https://ant.design/components/overview), [ElementPlus](https://element-plus.org/en-US/component/overview.html), [Material-UI](https://mui.com/material-ui) or any other libraries, in a single line of code
+- Supports Node.js environment, supports server-side rendering (SSR)
 - Zero dependencies, pure native JavaScript, can be applied to any front-end framework
 - 100% TypeScript implementation, good support for type inference
 - Lightweight (only 2KB+ gzipped)